huggingface/hub-docs/docs/hub/webhooks-guide-metadata-review.md

 ## Using the Hub Client Library to create a model review card

-The `huggingface_hub` is a Python library that allows you to interact with the Hugging Face Hub.
-We can use this library to download model and dataset cards from the Hugging Face hub using the `DatasetCard.load` or `ModelCard.load` methods.
-In particular, we'll use these methods to load a Python Dictionary, which contains the metadata defined in the `YAML` of our model or dataset card.
+The `huggingface_hub` is a Python library that allows you to interact with the Hub.
+We can use this library to [download model and dataset cards](https://huggingface.co/docs/huggingface_hub/how-to-model-cards) from the Hub using the `DatasetCard.load` or `ModelCard.load` methods.
+In particular, we'll use these methods to load a Python dictionary, which contains the metadata defined in the `YAML` of our model or dataset card.
 We'll create a small Python function to wrap these methods and do some exception handling.

 ```python
 from huggingface_hub import DatasetCard, ModelCard